GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 * **[`rp.name`](https://w3c.github.io/webauthn/#dom-publickeycredentialentity-name)**:
   The RP's name.
 * **[`pubKeyCredParams`](https://w3c.github.io/webauthn/#dom-publickeycredentialcreationoptions-pubkeycredparams)**:
-  This specifies the RP's supported public-key algorithms.
+  This field specifies the RP's supported public-key algorithms.
 We recommend setting it to `[{alg: -7, type: "public-key"},{alg: -257, type: "public-key"}]`.
   This specifies support for ECDSA with P-256 and RSA PKCS\#1 and supporting these gives complete coverage.